levitte/openssl-web/docs/OpenSSL300Design.md

 a separate function.

-An init method  that sets up any required dependencies for the high level functions.
-Will be required i.e. `set_cpuid` may need to be called before doing primitive calls.
+An init method  that sets up any required dependencies for the high level functions will be required i.e. `set_cpuid` may need to be called before doing primitive calls.

 API's for different types of self tests should be provided for